quasarframework/quasar-ui-qcalendar/README.md

 ...and many more!

 # Structure

+This is a yarn workspace mono-repo.
+You cannot use npm for building.

 * [/ui](ui) - standalone npm package (go here for more information)
 * [/app-extension](app-extension) - Quasar app extension